2023 Château Troplong Mondot Saint-Emilion Premier Grand Cru Classé

 History and Terroir

-Château Troplong Mondot, the first Grand Cru Classé of Saint-Émilion, has a rich history dating back to 1745 when it was called Domaine de Mondot.
-The estate is located at the highest point of the Côte Pavie in Saint Laurent de Combes.
-Raymond Troplong merged the names in 1850 and created Château Troplong Mondot.
-In the early 1900s, the castle was purchased by wine merchant Alexandre Valette and underwent a renaissance led by Aymeric de Gironde from 2017.
-The vineyards are managed as a cultivated garden, contributing to the exceptional quality of the wines.
+Château Troplong Mondot, Saint-Émilion's first Grand Cru Classé, has a rich history dating back to 1745 when it was still called Domaine de Mondot.
+The estate is situated at the highest point of the Côte Pavie in Saint-Laurent-de-Combes.
+Raymond Troplong merged the names in 1850 to create Château Troplong Mondot.
+In the early 1900s, the château was purchased by wine merchant Alexandre Valette and underwent a renaissance under the leadership of Aymeric de Gironde since 2017.
+The vineyards are managed like a cultivated garden, which contributes to the exceptional quality of the wines.

 Conclusion